IBMDataScience/wow-lab-to-production/README.md

      head(df.data.1)
      ```
    > Replace df.data.1 with df

      ```R
      df <-  read.csv(file = getObjectStorageFileWithCredentials_92c679820c6ebdd53("DSXLab", "transactions.csv"))
      head(df)
      ```
+### Check point:

-5. Check point: after the modifications, the section code should still define a data frame variable df which is used in the notebook; the modifications should be done only for replacing  getObjectStorageFileWithCredentials with the newly generated code for the new Object Storage service
+ After the modifications, the section code should still define a data frame variable df which is used in the notebook; the modifications should be done only for replacing  getObjectStorageFileWithCredentials with the newly generated code for the new Object Storage service

 #Step 6.
 Running Decision Tree Lab